 Kick-off your year with Welcome Days.

 Every semester begins with Welcome Days, a lineup of events designed to help you meet friends and find your niche in your new home.
-Connect with clubs, volunteer opportunities, part-time jobs and fitness activities.
-Welcome Days spans the first two weeks of classes and culminates in Hillfest, a party featuring food trucks, carnival rides and fireworks.
+Connect with clubs, volunteer opportunities, part-time jobs and wellness activities.
+Welcome Days spans the first two weeks of classes and culminates in Hillfest, a party featuring food trucks, carnival rides and a host of fun festivities.

 Between the Legacy Walk and Hilltop Sendoff, you’ll refrain from entering and exiting through the red doors of Main Building.
 Out of respect for our founders, students also walk around — not over — the university seal on the ground outside Holy Cross Hall.
 Need good luck on a test?
 Visit Father Foik, a former university librarian, professor and dean immortalized in a bronze plaque outside the Munday Library.
 Legend says fortune smiles on those who rub his nose, the one shiny spot on the otherwise weather-worn plaque.